robinkraft/web-mapping/finalproject.md

  I recommend using [Medium.com](https://www.medium.com) for your post - you can easily embed your map there ([instructions](https://medium.com/@andrewxhill/how-to-add-maps-to-a-medium-post-8e881f99c56d)).

-**Grading:** I will evaluate your map and blogpost based on the creativity and quality of the project and analysis, execution of the map visualization, and quality/detail of the writeup.
+**Grading:** **If you just post the bare minimum, you'll get 75% (22.5 of 30 points).
+Making the narrative interesting, where maps actually enhance the answer, will earn an exceptional grade.** I will evaluate your map and blogpost based on the creativity and quality of the project and analysis, execution of the map visualization, and quality/detail of the writeup.
 Your post should be more than a paragraph or two, and should address the considerations below in essay form (i.e. not in a question/answer format).
 Think of this as a map-based essay that includes a methods section.

 **Examples:**
 * [This is an excellent example](https://carto.com/blog/looking-at-the-l/) of a map-based essay from the former Chief Scientist at Carto.